Aircraft Maintenance Engineering

 - A Level: CCC to include Mathematics or a numerate subject

-- Welsh BACC: Pass the Advanced Welsh Baccalaureate Diploma with Grade C in the Skills Challenge Certificate and CC at A Level to include Mathematics or a numerate subject
+- Welsh BACC: Advanced Skills Baccalaureate Wales Grade C and CC at A Level to include Mathematics or a numerate subject.

 - BTEC: BTEC Extended Diploma Merit Merit Merit in a relevant Maths, Science or Engineering subject